What Are VOCs in Floors? A Guide to Non-Toxic Flooring

 Because for humans and animals alike, the best defense against toxins is prevention.
 Ready to relax and breathe easy?

 Firstly, volatile organic compounds, otherwise known as VOCs, are a part of a large group of chemicals you can find in everyday household products.
 Once VOCs are in your home, it can be challenging to notice harmful exposure, making it hard to seek action in removing them.

-We know for sure that the flooring option you choose shouldn’t cause you to question your safety and health.
+We know that the flooring option you choose shouldn’t cause you to question your safety and health.
 Therefore, you’ll find everything you need to know about VOCs and how they affect you below.

 Can VOCs Affect Your Health?

-* In addition, people with known chemical sensitivities and asthma may experience heightened reactions when in high-VOC environments.
+* In addition, people with known chemical sensitivities and asthma may experience heightened reactions in high-VOC environments.

 The total VOC content or “TVOC” determines the combined concentration of VOCs in the air.
 VOCs can be measured in several ways, but the most common is milligrams per cubic meter (mg/m3).